Samuel Coleridge-Taylor: Early life and education

 Samuel Coleridge-Taylor was born at 15 Theobalds Road in Holborn, London, to Alice Hare Martin (1856–1953), an Englishwoman, and Daniel Peter Hughes Taylor, a Creole man from Sierra Leone who had studied medicine in London and later became an administrator in West Africa.
 They were not married, and Daniel had returned to Africa without learning that Alice was pregnant.
 (Alice's parents had not been married at her birth, either.)
 Alice named her son Samuel Coleridge Taylor (without a hyphen), after the poet Samuel Taylor Coleridge.

 Alice lived with her father, Benjamin Holmans, and his family after Samuel was born.
 Holmans was a skilled farrier and was married to a woman who was not Alice's mother, with whom he had four daughters and at least one son.
 Alice and her father called her son Coleridge.
-In 1887 she married George Evans, a railway worker, and lived in Croydon on a street adjoining the railway line.
+In 1887, she married George Evans, a railway worker, and lived in Croydon, on a street adjoining the railway line.

 There were numerous musicians on Taylor's mother's side, and her father played the violin, teaching it to his grandson from an early age.
 Taylor's musical ability quickly became apparent, and his grandfather paid for him to have violin lessons.
-The extended family arranged for Taylor to study at the Royal College of Music from the age of 15.
+Taylor was awarded a scholarship to study at the Royal College of Music from the age of 15.
 He changed from the violin to composition, working under Charles Villiers Stanford.
-After completing his degree, he became a professional musician; he was appointed a professor at the Crystal Palace School of Music and began conducting the orchestra at the Croydon Conservatoire.
+After completing his degree, Taylor became a professional musician; he was appointed a professor at the Crystal Palace School of Music and began conducting the orchestra at the Croydon Conservatoire.

 He later used the name "Samuel Coleridge-Taylor", with a hyphen, said to be following a printer's error.

-In 1894 Taylor's father was appointed a coroner in the colony of Gambia.
+In 1894, Taylor's father was appointed a coroner in the colony of Gambia.